kaymen99/Nft-zeroloss-lottery/README.md

     }
    ```

-If you want to go through the contracts unit test, you can do it by running:
+If you want to go through the contracts unit tests, you can do it by running:
    ```sh
    yarn test ./test/lottery-unit-test.js
    ```
-And to test the end to end working cycle of the lottery run the command :
+And to test the end to end working cycle of the lottery use the command :
    ```sh
    yarn test ./test/lottery-e2e-test.js
    ```